 As a unit within the University of Georgia, our work is inseparable from our commitment to diversity, equity, and inclusion.
 It is central to our mission to ensure that each member of our community has full opportunity to thrive in our environment, for we believe that diversity is key to individual flourishing, programmatic excellence, and the advancement of knowledge via the arts and humanities.
 To read more about the work of the University of Georgia’s Office of Institutional Diversity please read here.

 Jane and Harry Willson

 Harry Willson, who passed away in 2004, was Chairman and CEO of Sunnyland Farms.
 He was born in 1920 in Louisville, Georgia.
 He earned a BA from Emory University in 1941 and an MBA from Harvard in 1943.
-He was also a trustee of Andrew College in Cuthbert, Georgia, and a trustee of Phoebe Putney Health Systems, Inc. He was a commissioner in Dougherty County, Georgia and a director of SunTrust Bank of South Georgia.
+He was a trustee of Andrew College in Cuthbert, Georgia, and a trustee of Phoebe Putney Health Systems, Inc. He was a commissioner in Dougherty County, Georgia and a director of SunTrust Bank of South Georgia.

-The Willsons have also had a strong interest in education and international affairs.
+The Willsons had a strong interest in education and international affairs.
 In 2001, they gave $1 million to the UGA Center for International Trade and Security to create an endowment that brings visiting scholars and international leaders to the University and provides international internship opportunities for students.

 In 2006, Jane received an honorary Doctor of Laws (LLD) degree from UGA.

 Professor in Humanities

 Nicholas Allen is the director of the Willson Center and holds a Professorship in Humanities in the department of English at UGA.
 He has published several books on Ireland and its literature, has been the Burns Visiting Scholar at Boston College, and has received many grants and awards, including from the Mellon Foundation, the National Endowment for the Humanities and the Irish Research Council.